Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 Introduction to Branch Cache

-Branch Cache provides a file caching service for professional network administrators, enabling Windows servers to automatically retrieve and distribute the local copies of files accessed remotely by Windows 7 clients.
+Branch Cache is a feature of Microsoft Windows 7 that can be utilized by businesses that operate from multiple office locations.
+It provides a file caching service for professional network administrators, enabling Windows servers to automatically retrieve and distribute the local copies of files accessed remotely by Windows 7 clients.

 More tips and tricks about SCCM Bandwidth Optimization are given in the following sections.

-When you enable Branch Cache, a copy of data accessed from intranet Web and file servers is cached locally in the branch office, when another client on the same network requests that file, the client downloads it from the local cache without downloading the same content from the WAN link.
+When you enable Branch Cache, a copy of data accessed from the intranet Web and file servers is cached locally in the branch office; when another client on the same network requests that file, the client downloads it from the local cache without downloading the same content from the WAN link.

 Your system must meet the following requirements to use Branch Cache:

-- Client computers must use Windows 7, with the Branch Cache feature enabled.
+- Client computers must use Windows 7 with the Branch Cache feature enabled.

 What is Branch Cache

-Branch Cache is a Windows Operating System component, predominantly used for bandwidth optimization (SCCM Bandwidth Optimization) which works independently of SCCM but integrates with it.
+Branch Cache is a Windows Operating System component predominantly used for bandwidth optimization (SCCM Bandwidth Optimization), which works independently of SCCM but integrates with it.

 - It was introduced with Windows Server 2008 R2 and Windows 7